wangxianggit/HGSAN/README.md

-This repository is the implementation of paper [Heterogeneous Graph Self Attention Networks(HGSAN)] submitted to Pattern Recognition.
+This repository is the implementation of paper [Heterogeneous Graph Self Attention Networks(HGSAN)] submitted to IEEE Transactions on Knowledge and Data Engineering.
 ## Installation

 Install [pytorch](https://pytorch.org/get-started/locally/)